jbsparks/jet/README.md

 ## Documentation

-Our latest documentation is at: **Note:** not sure HPE has a user-provider doc server

 We place a high importance on consistency, readability and completeness of documentation.
 If a feature is not documented, it does not exist.
 If a behavior is not documented, it is a bug!
 We try to treat our documentation like we treat our code: we aim to improve it as often as possible.

 If something is confusing to you in the documentation, it is a bug.
-We would be happy if you could [file an issue on the HPE github project](https://github.hpe.com/jonathan-sparks/io/issues) about it - or even better, contribute.
+We would be happy if you could [file an issue on the github project](https://github.com/jbsparks/jet/issues) about it - or even better, contribute.

 ## How to get started, a developers guide